CorinaMurg/lava-leap-game/README.md

 <br>

 ### 2. Tooling Upgrades
-- Migrating to TypeScript
+- Migrate to TypeScript
-- Setting Up Automated Testing for code quality and to prevent bugs.
+- Set up Automated Testing for code quality and to prevent bugs
 <br>

 ## PS: A quick overview of all the (seven!)
 Classes and their roles: